lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ~~~
 {: #alg-composite-keygen title="Composite KeyGen(pk, sk)"}

-The structures CompositeSignaturePublicKey and CompositeSignaturePrivateKey are described in {{sec-composite-pub-keys}} and {{sec-priv-key}} respectively and are used here as placeholders since implementations MAY use their own internal key representations in cases where interoperability is not required.
+The structures CompositeMLDSAPublicKey and CompositeMLDSAPrivateKey are described in {{sec-composite-pub-keys}} and {{sec-priv-key}} respectively and are used here as placeholders since implementations MAY use their own internal key representations in cases where interoperability is not required.

 In order to ensure fresh keys, the key generation functions MUST be executed for both component algorithms.
 Compliant parties MUST NOT use, import or export component keys that are used in other contexts, combinations, or by themselves as keys for standalone algorithm use.
 For more details on the security considerations around key reuse, see section {{sec-cons-key-reuse}}.